Bbrnn/picoCTF2024-writeups/General SKills/Super-SSH.md

 ### Solution

-From the hints provided,You can try logging in 'as' someone with <user>@titan.picoctf.net\
+From the hints provided,the syntax to use is:\
+**ssh user@hostname -p port_number**

-To get the flag,I will ssh into the sheel using this command
+To get the flag,I will ssh into the shell using this command

 **ssh ctf-player@titan.picoctf.net -p 56561**\